vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 by crossreferencing with other datasets.
 Also, if you are able to get your hands on 2 of the datapoints, you will be able to fully reconstruct the third one.

+Trust is another factor here.
+If the different parties (Mees, Sara and Noor) have a high level of trust in eachother not to share their data, the risk level is lower than when the parties are known to occasionally leak their data, or don't have proper security set in place.

 ::::::
 ::::::